Updated: June 4, 2020

 Grace Hill Winery has reopened the winery for tastings by appointment only.
 The tasting room will be open for sales and the outdoor areas will be open as well.
 Outdoor seating is spaced to ensure proper social distancing while enjoying a glass or bottle of wine with no appointment necessary.

-Great Plains Nature Center will open to the public on June 1.
+Great Plains Nature Center reopened to the public 6/1.
 No programs, field trips, activities, or non-agency meetings will be hosted in June (summer programming is planned to begin in July).
 Individuals who visit GPNC are asked to self-monitor, stay home if they feel sick, and adhere to recommended personal hygiene guidelines.
 Every effort is being made to ensure the health and safety of visitors - entry areas and common contact points will be sanitized throughout the day,.ample space to allow for social distancing, and face masks will be worn by staff and volunteers in public areas.
 They ask, as a courtesy to others and GPNC staff, if visitors wear masks.
 Visitors will be asked to stay 6 feet apart from others and move in a counterclockwise fashion through the Koch Habitat Hall.

 The Museum of World Treasures reopened 5/27 with capacity limited to 25% (100 visitors) and group-size limited to 10 people.
 Walk-ins are always welcome and reservations are strongly encouraged by calling the Museum at 316.263.1311 during normal operating hours.
 Priority will be given to those with reservations and also to Museum members (with or without a reservation).
 The last reservation of the day will be taken at 2:45 p.m.
 Face coverings and social distancing of six feet will be required in the Museum.
 The Museum recommends credit card or NFC devices for contactless payments.
 Sanitization stations have been made available for guest safety.
 All interactives and high-touch areas, including Ivan's Playhouse, as well as water fountains, have been temporarily closed.